-Project evaluation and due diligence expenses increased to \$2.8 million in 2013 from \$2.1 million in 2012.
+Project evaluation and due diligence expenses increased to \$0.8 million for the three months ended March 31, 2014 from \$0.4 million for the same period in the prior year.
 The increase was the result of the Company's increased focus on evaluating new projects with near term cash generating potential and/or significant exploration upside potential.
-Specifically, the increase was the result of higher costs in the areas of salaries, benefits, consulting and management fees, as well as travel.
+Specifically, the increase was the result of higher costs in the areas of salaries, benefits, consulting and management fees, as well as professional fees and travel.